-I’ve airbrushed miniatures with Iwatas, Harder & Steenbeck airbrushes, Badger airbrushes, GREX, and Paasche airbrushes.
-They were all kinds of models and makes.
-They all work great!
+I’ve airbrushed miniatures with IWATA brushes, e.g., IWATA HP-CS, Harder & Steenbeck airbrushes, Badger airbrushes, e.g., Patriot 105, GREX, and Paasche airbrushes.
+Any of these are considered the best airbrush for miniatures and they all worked great!

 On the other hand, when I was painting a smaller number of models, I preferred a balanced approach.
 I needed an airbrush that could help me with the first basecoat and a few layers of highlights.
 That’s when I moved on to the Harder and Steenbeck Infinity 2-in-1.
 I didn’t mess around.
 At over $300 USD, the Infinity is an expensive airbrush.
 Without mincing words, I think the Infinity airbrush is mostly for experienced painters.

-An airbrush is a simple device that atomizes liquid through the flow of air.
-Paint atomization is the mechanism that produces the fine spray we all expect from an airbrush.
-In principle, a modern airbrush gives its user control over how paint is mixed and atomized into the airflow.
+An airbrush is a device that atomizes liquid through the flow of air.
+Paint atomization is what produces the fine spray.
+A modern airbrush gives its user control over how paint is mixed with air and atomized into a spray.

-- Pressurized air flows through the airbrush and creates a negative pressure vacuum that sucks paint from a reservoir, e.g., a bottle or attached paint cup
+- Pressurized air flows through the airbrush and creates a vacuum that sucks paint from a reservoir, e.g., a bottle or attached paint cup

 You can find a lot of tutorials about how to use an airbrush for painting miniatures.
 An airbrush is a simple tool to use, but hard to master.
 For miniature painting, I learned how to use the airbrush by watching others with a lot more skill paint models of all kinds.
 Then, I went off and tried to do the same with my airbrush.
 I quickly learned how to basecoat paint, blend colors (on large surfaces), and prime models with my airbrush.
 The growth was fast and pleasantly surprising!